UPennCBE544/CBE5440-2024/ProjectDescription.md

 <img width="968" alt="Screenshot 2024-10-22 at 8 00 01 PM" src="https://github.com/user-attachments/assets/8ef50116-698b-476e-b0db-ed8eb3596ee4">

 ### Detailed plan: ###
-1. We will break into groups of 3 students

-3. Each group will be assigned a series of surfaces they will be responsible for
+We will break into groups of 3 students and each group will be assigned a series of surfaces they will be responsible for.

        a. {(0,1,2),(0,2,1),(2,1,0)}